 What is a green burial?

-Green burial services, or Natural Burial, are focused on reducing the environmental impact on the earth.
-All materials used in the process, including the casket, shroud, and even clothing, is made up of biodegradable materials.
-Concrete vaults and grave liners are not used and there are generally no traditional monuments erected to mark the grave.
-Instead, a communal boulder, plaque, garden or fence is erected for memorialization.
-In some cases, an indigenous plant or rock can be placed at the gravesite.
+Green burials are designed to focus on reducing the environmental impacts on the earth by promoting simplicity and sustainability.
+Also called “natural burials”, all the materials used in this service, including the casket, shroud, and even the deceased’s clothing, are made up entirely out of biodegradable materials.
+Materials that are typically used in traditional burials, such as concrete vaults and grave liners, are not used.
+In lieu of a tombstone or monument, a communal boulder, plaque, garden, or fence is erected for memorialization.
+In some cases, an indigenous plant or rock can also be placed at the gravesite.

 Includes the following: